compuphase/makedepend/readme.md

   usually used to designate a different directory for the object file.
   <br><br>
   If the prefix pattern starts with a minus ("-"), that prefix is <em>removed</em>
-  from the object filename if it matches.
+  from the object filename (if the object filename starts with that prefix).
   <br><br>
   The default prefix string is the empty string.
 </dd>